Pakanok/networking-note/one.md

 #### 💫 2.
 Subnet mask = Size of host's network
 #### 💫 3.
 Default Gateway = Router's IP address
 #### 💫 4.
 DNS server IPs = Transalte domain name to IPs
+## ℹ️ How SSL/TLS protect your data?
+### To protect the data in three way
+#### Confidential : only Access client and server : Encryption
+#### Integrity : can not be modified between client and server : Hashing, Singature
+#### Authentication : Client and server are indeeded who they think they are ( you know exactly who you speaking with ) : PKI, Singature